 Tip: If you have any food or wood or animal products with you, you must indicate this on the entry form.
 Entry into New Zealand is tightly controlled and if you do not indicate this on your customs claim list, you will face very high penalties.

 We even cleaned any dirt off our shoes beforehand because we had heard that this might also be checked.
 In addition, we went through all our belongings and thought about what might be important to the authorities and what we should claim.

-The following of our items ended up on our “claim” list: Bamboo straws, two wooden sticks that we carry with us to protect our golf clubs in the golf bags, and the shaving brush of James.
+The following of our items ended up on our “claim” list: Bamboo straws, two wooden sticks that we carry with us to protect our golf clubs in the golf bags, and James’s shaving brush.
 Additionally, golf clubs will also be checked for any soil remnants.

 When we landed, we had to line up in another queue and show the customs officer our declared items.
-After all the assessment, we got stamps on our passports and could enter.
+After all the assessments, we got stamps on our passports and could enter.